The Leukemia/BMT Program

 - Inpatient Unit, Jim Pattison Pavilion 15th floor

-- Medical Intervention Clinic (Daycare), Centennial Pavilion 6th floor
+- Medical Intervention Clinic (Daycare), Blackmore Pavilion 6th floor

-- Outpatient Doctors Clinic, Centennial Pavilion 6th floor
+- Outpatient Doctors Clinic, Blackmore Pavilion 6th floor

 See Clinical Rotations for more information on the care provided at these units.

-The medical staff team is led by Raewyn Broady, L/BMT Program Director, and consists of fourteen attending physicians, six general practitioners in Oncology and one nurse practitioner.
+The medical staff team is led by Dr. Kevin Song, Medical Director of Leukemia/BMT Program of British Columbia, and consists of 17 attending physicians, six (6) general practitioners in Oncology, and two (2) nurse practitioners.
 In addition to the Leukemia/BMT and General Hematology Fellows, a number of Residents in Internal Medicine, Medical Oncology and Radiation Oncology also rotate through the Program.

 Please refer to the Faculty section of this site for a summary of the education, academic and research interests of our faculty members.